raboof/testwiki/index.md

 Next up:

 * finish the lambda which can update both markdown and html
-  * check out markdown
   * check credentials
+  * push html to storage
-  * push markdown and html
+  * check out, update and push markdown
+* draw a nice picture explaining the rough serverless-wiki concept
 * editing the markdown from the browser and POSTing it to that lambda

 Done: